microsoft/vscode-wiki/Performance-Issues.md

 High CPU consumption is often caused by an issue in an extension.

 Find out whether an extension is causing the high CPU load.
 Run `code --status` from the command line when this is happening.
+For information on how to run `code` from the command line on OS X please see the [setup documentation](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
 When the process listing shows that the `extensionHost` is consuming a high percentage of CPU (see below) then this is likely caused by an extension.

 ![image](https://user-images.githubusercontent.com/172399/36384870-1aac63c2-1591-11e8-8924-b30756643f3f.png)